 Do you accept young interns at the barn?

 Yes.
-Youth 13 to 18 years old are trained to take care of horses, property, stables and humans.
+Youth 13 to 18 years old are trained to take care of horses, property, stables, and humans.
 Depending on the age and experience of the student, we have a training program that teaches horse care tasks and stable management.
-It is a 60-hour commitment for the orientation and training.
+It is a 60-hour commitment for orientation and training.